 The idea behind personal injury cases in Texas is that if you were injured due to someone else’s negligent, careless, or intentional acts, you should be compensated for the harm you suffered.
 Your compensation is based on the value of the losses you have sustained.
 The more severe your injuries and financial losses are, the more you can demand in compensation.

-- Medical expenses – A major accident can end up costing you thousands of dollars in medical expenses.
-You may have needed emergency medical treatment at a hospital after the accident, and that may just be the start of your medical bills.
-You also have to pay for things like prescription drugs, follow-up appointments with doctors, physical therapy, lab tests, diagnostic imaging tests, etc. Finally, you may need ongoing care after the accident, and you can pursue compensation for those costs as well.
+- Medical expenses – A major accident can cost you thousands of dollars in medical expenses.
+You may have needed emergency medical treatment at a hospital after the accident.
+That may just be the start of your medical bills.
+You also have to pay for things like prescription drugs, follow-up appointments with doctors, physical therapy, lab tests, diagnostic imaging tests, etc. Finally, you may need ongoing care after the accident.
+You can pursue compensation for those costs as well.

 - Lost income – Serious accidents often leave victims unable to work for weeks or months afterward.
-If you are unable to work, you are likely not earning any income while you are recovering, which can quickly deplete your finances.
-You can be compensated for any income you lost while you were recovering from your injuries.
+If you are unable to work, you are likely not earning any income while you are recovering.
+That can quickly deplete your finances.
+You can be compensated for any income you lost while recovering from your injuries.

 - Reduced future earnings – Depending on the specific injuries you sustained and how severe they are, you may be left with a long-term disability after an accident that prevents you from working.
 A long-term disability can have a significant effect on your future earning potential, and you can be compensated for the future earnings and other benefits you have lost due to the accident.

 - Damaged personal property – Accident victims frequently have to replace damaged personal property, such as their car if they were involved in a traffic collision.
 You can demand compensation for any of your personal property that was damaged in the accident.

 The other main category of compensation in personal injury cases is non-economic damages.
 These damages are compensation for your losses in an accident that are more personal and harder to assign a specific value to.